HomeSpan/HomeSpan/docs/Extras.md

 `#include "extras/RFControl.h"`

-### *RFControl(int pin)*
+### *RFControl(int pin, boolean refClock=true)*

 Creating an instance of this **class** initializes the RF/IR signal generator and specifies the ESP32 *pin* to output the signal.
 You may create more than one instance of this class if driving more than one RF/IR transmitter (each connected to different *pin*), subject to the following limitations:  ESP32 - 8 instances; ESP32-S2 - 4 instances; ESP32-C3 - 2 instances.
+The optional parameter *refClock* is more fully described further below under the `start()` method.

-Signals are defined as a sequence of HIGH and LOW phases that together form a pulse train where you specify the duration, in *ticks*, of each HIGH and LOW phase, shown respectively as H1-H4 and L1-L4 in the diagram below.
+Signals are defined as a sequence of HIGH and LOW phases that together form a pulse train where you specify the duration, in *ticks*, of each HIGH and LOW phase, shown respectively as H1-H4 and L1-L4 in the following diagram:

 ![Pulse Train](images/pulseTrain.png)